Grants and Funding Opportunities

 Click here to access website

 The IIJA/BIL authorized $1 billion over 5 years for the USDOT’s Reconnecting Communities Pilot Grant Program.
-The Program’s funds can support planning, capital construction, and technical assistance to restore community connectivity through the removal, retrofit, mitigation, or replacement of eligible transportation infrastructure facilities that create barriers to mobility, access, or economic development.
+The third and final round of the RCP has opened for applications for FY 2024-26.
+This NOFO provides up to $607 million in grant funds to cover all three fiscal years to local governments, MPOs, and non-profits for capital construction, planning, and technical assistance for the removal, retrofit, or replacement of eligible transportation infrastructure facilities that create barriers to mobility, access, or economic development.
+Transportation facilities include limited access highways, viaducts,principal arterial facilities, transit lines, and rail lines.

 Click here to access website

-Strengthening Mobility and Revolutionizing Transportation (SMART) Grant Program-Application closed Oct.10, 2023 Will Reopen for Each Fiscal Year until FY 2026
+Strengthening Mobility and Revolutionizing Transportation (SMART) Grant Program-Application closed July 12, 2024, Will Reopen for Each Fiscal Year until FY 2026

 USDOT’s Strengthening Mobility and Revolutionizing Transportation (SMART) Grant Program has $100 million appropriated for each fiscal year for FY 2022-26 to provide grants to eligible public sector agencies to conduct demonstration projects focused on advanced technologies and systems in order to improve transportation efficiency and safety.
-Eligible entities include political subdivisions of a State and Metropolitan Planning Organizations.
+Eligible entities include political subdivisions of a State and Metropolitan Planning Organizations, and public transit agencies.
 Eligible projects must include at least one of the following:

 • Coordinated automation